alisalahio/personal-website/content/blog/apple-vs-google/index.md

 # Design
 Both Apple and Google choose simple and minimal design.
 However, their intent for doing this is very different.

-Google's "simple" is like:
+Google's "simple" is more like:
 - Put main functionality at center.
 - No bullshit unneeded things.
 - Make it easy to use.

 ![Google_web_search](https://user-images.githubusercontent.com/1072229/62012094-0472ad80-b182-11e9-9f94-d269ea683d1a.png)

-Apple's "simple" is like:
+Apple's "simple" is more like:
 - It should look elegant.
 - Don't add visual clutter.
 - Get it slimmer and sexier.